-National picnic day is coming up, so we decided to go and have an outside lunch in preparation to blog about this blessed event.
+National Picnic Day is coming up, so we decided to go and have a real Florida picnic in preparation to blog about this blessed event.
 We had seen an old fashioned hoedown near Bartow – and had planned to attend it.

 However, after hours of searching (it seems our satellite and computer-aided guidance systems cannot find Homeland), we decided to hang it up and head back to the house.

-It was just north of Fort Meade that we discovered a little place called Patterson Park.
+Just north of Fort Meade lies a little place called Patterson Park.
 We swung the funmobile into the parking lot and found a space.
 The park is poised on an “island” in the midst of a small lake.
-We could see there were tables and other structures just waiting for us.
+It apparently is a former phosphate pit, repurposed as a park.

 It was the perfect place